thedoggybrad/ADKILLED-METER.NET/README.md

 # ADKILLED-METER.NET
-Formerly, thedoggybrad SpeedTest but now ADKILLED-METER.NET.
 Its objective now is to provide you a version of meter.net without any ads.

 SpeedTest Website: https://thedoggybrad.github.io/ADKILLED-METER.NET
 <br>